We are fighting to stop the world’s largest proposed fracked-gas-to-methanol refinery.

 Port of Kalama methanol refinery

 Local opposition to the massive refinery, and the associated Kalama Lateral fracked gas pipeline, is strong.
-Over 19,000 public comments and petitions from residents throughout the region have been submitted to decisionmakers about the proposed Kalama methanol refinery.
+Over 25,000 public comments and petitions from residents throughout the region have been submitted to decisionmakers about the proposed Kalama methanol refinery.
 Despite community concern, Port of Kalama and Cowlitz County issued the Final Environmental Impact Statement (EIS) permits for the refinery.
 Riverkeeper, Sierra Club, and the Center for Biological Diversity, represented by Earthjustice, appealed the Shorelines permits and the EIS.
 In September 2017, Washington’s Shorelines Hearings Board ruled that the Port of Kalama and Cowlitz County violated the law by failing to disclose and evaluate greenhouse gas emissions from the world’s largest methanol refinery.
 The Cowlitz County court agreed.
-Click here for detailed information about the Kalama methanol refinery, including factsheets and reports, our technical permit comments, and blog posts and press releases about the campaign.
+Scroll to the bottom of the page for detailed resources about the Kalama methanol refinery.

 Port Westward methanol refinery and rezone